 The Compensation Committee is responsible for evaluating and approving the compensation of our executive officers and the presidents of our business units.
 The Compensation Committee considers recommendations from our Chief Executive Officer with respect to executive compensation matters, except regarding his own compensation.
-The Compensation Committee regularly utilizes the services of its independent consulting firm to perform analyses and make recommendations relative to executive compensation matters, and takes such information into consideration in making its compensation decisions.
+The Compensation Committee regularly utilizes the services of its independent consulting firm to perform analyses and make recommendations relative to executive compensation decisions.